 Change how Elasticsearch runs by providing your own user settings.
 User settings are appended to the

 elasticsearch.yml configuration file for your cluster and provide custom configuration options.
-Elastic Cloud Enterprise supports all user settings for the version of Elasticsearch that your cluster is running.
+Elastic Cloud Enterprise supports many of the user settings for the version of Elasticsearch that your cluster is running.

 To add user settings: